Fawaz-devs/mantis/README.md

 - Optional Garbage Collection ( compatible with borrow checker )
 - Optional Smart Referencing, compiler automatically chooses a variable to be ref counted or owned or garbage collected
 - High Level and Low Level differentiation ( modify the compiler itself for special cases )
-- More flexible Lifetimes
+- More flexible and implicit Lifetimes

 Are we there yet?
 Not even close

 What's supported?
 - Everything is unstable
-- But Can import functions from libc or any other libaries if needed

 TODO:
-- Generics
 - Borrow Checker
 - Function Templates
 - Trait Templates

-## Example Hello World
+## Example

 ```